-Depending on the type and severity of the disease, occupational lung diseases can have affects ranging from discomfort to premature death.
+Depending on the type and severity of the disease, occupational lung diseases can have effects ranging from discomfort to premature death.
 In this post, our Kansas City compensation lawyer will discuss which types of workers are at high risk of developing occupational lung diseases.

 Occupational lung disease is an umbrella term for a variety of conditions, with each one having a different effect on the lungs.
-While some diseases may affect the airways that carry oxygen to and from the lungs, other may affect the air sacs through which oxygen is transferred to the blood from the air that we breathe.
+While some diseases may affect the airways that carry oxygen to and from the lungs, others may affect the air sacs through which oxygen is transferred to the blood from the air that we breathe.
 There are some lung diseases that affect the lining between ribcage and lungs.
 These diseases are caused by a number of factors in the workplace.

-According to the American Lung Association, in the United States, occupational lung diseases are the top cause of work-related illness in terms of severity, frequency and preventability.
+According to the American Lung Association, in the United States, occupational lung diseases are the top cause of work-related illness in terms of severity, frequency, and preventability.
 These illnesses are caused by long term, repeated exposure.
 However, a single, severe exposure to a harmful agent can cause damage to the lungs.

-According to an articles published in the health magazine, the jobs with the highest risk of occupational lung disease are:
+According to articles published in the health magazine, the jobs with the highest risk of occupational lung disease are:

 - Construction workers: Inhalation of dust in renovations and demolitions can cause mesothelioma, asbestosis, and lung cancer